How can sellers sell on Amazon in the USA? A short guide

 Revenue of Amazon in Germany 2019: 22.23 billion US dollars.
 Revenue of Amazon in North America 2019: 170.77 billion US dollars.

-These figures illustrate what everyone actually knows: The revenue potential on Amazon.de is already large – in contrast to the potential on Amazon.com, it is almost ridiculously small.
-It is no wonder that many German sellers also want to expand their business to the motherland of the company.
-However, to sell successfully on Amazon USA, a lot of knowledge is required.
+These figures illustrate what everyone already knows: The revenue potential on Amazon.de is already large – in contrast to the potential on Amazon.com, it is almost ridiculously small.
+It is no surprise that many German sellers also want to expand their business to the homeland of the corporation.
+However, to sell successfully on Amazon USA, a considerable amount of knowledge is required.

-The peculiarities of the American market prevent many marketplace sellers in this country from daring to internationalize.
-The hurdles are too high, the concerns too great.
+The peculiarities of the American market deter many marketplace sellers in this country from daring to internationalize.
+The hurdles are too high, and the concerns are too great.
 But is that really the case?
-Do sellers have to spend the same amount of money, establish an American company, and ideally gather an army of US-experienced lawyers behind them in order to sell on Amazon in the USA?
+Do sellers have to invest the same amount of money, establish an American company, and ideally gather an army of US-experienced lawyers behind them to be able to sell on Amazon in the USA?

-We watched the popular YouTube webinar from quantified markets with Till Andernach, the expert on expansion to Amazon.com, and summarize for you why the effort is worth it and how difficult (or easy?) it really is to expand your Amazon business to North America.
+We watched the popular YouTube webinar from quantified markets with Till Andernach, the expert on expansion to Amazon.com, and summarize for you why the effort is worthwhile and how difficult (or easy?) it really is to expand your Amazon business to North America.

 Why German sellers should sell on Amazon.com